Pacific swift: Taxonomy

 The swifts form the bird family Apodidae, which is divided into several genera.
 The Pacific swift is in the Old World genus Apus, which is characterised by dark, glossy plumage, a forked tail and sharply pointed wings.
 Until recently, the Pacific swift was considered to have five subspecies, but three have now been elevated to full species status as part of a "fork-tailed swift" superspecies.
 The proposed name of the superspecies was formerly a synonym for the Pacific swift.

 A 2011 study proposed the following treatment.
 The long-tailed birds from the Tibetan Plateau with a narrow white throat patch are separated as Salim Ali's swift, A. salimali, the small swifts with narrow white rumps from the Himalayas of India, Nepal and Bhutan become Blyth's swift, A. leuconyx, and the population that breeds in limestone caves in northern Southeast Asia, characterised by a green iridescence and shallow tail fork, is split as Cook's swift, A. cooki.
-The remaining subspecies are the nominate A. p. pacificus and the southern race A. p. kurodae (which includes the Tibetan population formerly named as kanoi).
+The remaining subspecies are the nominate A. p. pacificus and the southern race A. p. kanoi (formerly known as kurodae).
 This arrangement has been accepted by the International Ornithological Committee (IOC), but not the International Union for Conservation of Nature.
 A 2012 paper showed that cooki is closely related to the dark-rumped swift, A. acuticauda, which should therefore be included in the pacificus clade, but made no further taxonomic recommendations.

 This swift was first described by John Latham in 1801 as Hirundo pacifica.

 Scopoli separated the swifts from the swallows as the genus Apus in 1777.
 Apus, like Apodidae, is derived from the Greek απους, apous, meaning "without feet", a reference to the small, weak legs of these most aerial of birds, and pacificus refers to the Pacific Ocean.